-The hormones used to prevent conception include estrogen and progestins (drugs similar to the hormone progesterone).
+The hormones used to prevent conception include estrogen and progestins (medications similar to the hormone progesterone).
 Estrogen and progestins are the main hormones involved in the menstrual cycle.
-Hormonal methods prevent pregnancy mainly by stopping the ovaries from releasing eggs or by keeping mucus in the cervix thick so that sperm cannot pass through the cervix into the uterus.
+Hormonal methods prevent pregnancy mainly by stopping the ovaries from releasing eggs (ovulation) or by keeping mucus in the cervix thick so that sperm cannot pass through the cervix into the uterus.
 Thus, hormonal methods prevent the egg from being fertilized.

 All hormonal methods can have similar side effects and restrictions on use.

-Oral contraceptives, commonly known as birth control pills or just “the pill,” contain hormones—either a combination of a progestin and estrogen or a progestin alone.
+Oral contraceptives, commonly known as birth control pills or just “the pill,” contain hormones—either a combination of estrogen and a progestin or a progestin alone.

-Combination tablets (tablets that contain both estrogen and progestin) are typically taken once a day for 21 to 24 days, not taken for 4 to 7 days (allowing the menstrual period to occur), then started again.
-Inactive (placebo) tablets are usually taken for the days when combination tablets are not taken to establish a routine of taking one tablet a day.
-The inactive tablet may contain iron and folate.
+Combination pills (pills that contain both estrogen and progestin) are typically taken once a day for 21 to 24 days, not taken for 4 to 7 days (allowing the menstrual period to occur), then started again.
+Inactive (placebo) pills are usually taken for the days when combination pills are not taken to establish a routine of taking one pill a day.
+The inactive pill may contain iron and folate.
 Iron is included to help prevent or treat iron deficiency because iron is lost in menstrual blood each month.
 Folate is included in case women, who may unknowingly have a folate deficiency, become pregnant.
 Folate deficiency in a pregnant woman increases the risk of birth defects such as spina bifida Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more .

-Other combination contraceptives have different schedules.
-One type is taken daily for 12 weeks, then not taken for 1 week.
+Sometimes combined estrogen-progestin contraceptive pills are taken daily for 12 weeks, then not taken for 1 week.
 Thus, menstrual periods occur only 4 times a year.
-Another type involves taking an active tablet every day.
+Or they are taken as an active pill every day.
 With this type, there is no scheduled bleeding (no menstrual periods), but irregular bleeding is more likely to occur.